aptech/docs/docs/CR-gradMTm.rst

     :param &fct: pointer to procedure returning either Nx1 vector or 1x1 scalar.
     :type &fct: scalar

-    :param par1:
-    :type par1: an instance of structure of type PV containing parameter vector at which gradient is to be evaluated
+    :param par1: an instance of structure of type :class:`PV` containing parameter vector at which gradient is to be evaluated

-    :param data1:
+    :type par1: struct

-    :type data1: structure of type DS containing any data needed by  fct
+    :param data1: structure of type :class:`DS` containing any data needed by *fct*
+    :type data1: struct

-    :param mask: elements in g corresponding
-        to elements of  mask set to zero are not computed, otherwise they are computed.
+    :param mask: elements in *g* corresponding to elements of *mask* set to zero are not computed, otherwise they are computed.
     :type mask: Kx1 matrix

-    :returns: g (*NxK Jacobian or 1xK gradient*) .
+    :returns: g (*NxK Jacobian or 1xK gradient*)

 Remarks
 -------

-par1 must be created using the pvPack procedures.
+*par1* must be created using the :func:`pvPack` procedures.

 Examples